Joaopmoliveira/CuranSDK/README.md

 }
 ```

-Notice that we are forcing the cmake extension to pass the arguments of where vcpkg is installed in the line ""CMAKE_TOOLCHAIN_FILE": "path to your vcpkg instalation directory".
+Notice that we are forcing the cmake extension to pass the arguments of where vcpkg is installed in the line --CMAKE_TOOLCHAIN_FILE: "path to your vcpkg instalation directory"--.
 This should compile out of the box once all the steps are solved.

 ## Contributions